-4.11 Eligibility Checks
+4.10 Eligibility Checks

-1. Eligibility checks can take place at any time during the round.
-Machines which suffer accident damage in practice, qualifying or race sessions must be re-examined by the technical officers before participating again.
+1. Eligibility checks can take place at any time during any round.
+Machines which suffer accident damage in practice, qualifying or race sessions must be re-examined by the technical officers before taking part in any further on track activity.

-Competitors in all classes must return their machines directly to the technical inspection impound (Parc Ferme) area immediately after each qualifying and race.
+Competitors in all classes must return their machines directly to the technical inspection impound (Parc Ferme) area immediately after each qualifying and race, or as directed by ASBK Race Direction.

-In addition to disassembling and checking of machines after official protests have been received by the Clerk of Course as per the GCRs, the Series Chief Technical Officer may, at their discretion, request that any machine that has participated in the round be disassembled for inspection.
-Failure to comply with this regulation will result in the matter being referred to the Clerk of Course for further action.
+In addition to disassembling and checking of machines after official protests have been received by the Clerk of Course pr ASBK Race Director as per the GCRs, the Series Chief Technical Officer may, at their discretion, request that any machine that has participated in the round be disassembled for inspection.
+Failure to comply with this regulation will result in the matter being referred to ASBK Race Direction for further action.

-Machines may be sealed at the discretion of the Steward or Clerk of Course for later checking after the round.
-If disassembly and scrutiny is to take place at the circuit it will be before the machine is released by the Series Chief Technical Officer.
-A member of the competitor's team with appropriate tools must be available at all times to disassemble the machine as required.
-Allowance in time must be made to accommodate potential delays in departing the circuit after competition on any day.
-If a competitor requires that disassembly and scrutiny by an MA appointed Machine Measurer and/or ASBK Technical Officer/s is to take part at a place other than the circuit, the competitors will be fully responsible for any or all costs and expenses incurred.
+Machines may be sealed at the discretion of the Steward, Clerk of Course or Race Direction for checking at any time.
+When disassembly or scrutiny takes place at the circuit it will be before the machine is released from Parc Ferme impound.
+A member of the competitor's team with appropriate tools must be available at all times to disassemble the machine upon request.
+Allowance in time must be made to accommodate potential delays in departing the circuit after competition on any day, no excuses will be accepted.

+As directed by ASBK Race Direction, any competitor/entrant whose machine requires technical inspection by an MA appointed Machine Measurer and/or ASBK Technical Officer/s at a place other than the circuit will be fully responsible for any or all costs and expenses incurred.
+The inspection must take place at a MA/ASBK approved location within 21 days of the event.

-Note: When a machine or engine has been sealed at an event, that machine or engine must be made available for immediate further technical inspection upon request of the ASBK Race Director, ASBK Chief Technical Officer, or their delegates throughout the season.
+Note: When a machine or engine has been sealed at an event, that machine or engine must be made available for immediate further technical inspection upon request of ASBK Race Direction, ASBK Chief Technical Officer, or their delegates throughout the season.

-If disassembly and further technical inspections of the machine or engine are to take place at the circuit, it will occur prior to the machine being released from ASBK Technical impound or Parc Ferme by the ASBK Technical Officer.
+If disassembly and further technical inspections of the machine or engine are to take place at the circuit, it will occur prior to the machine being released from ASBK Technical Impound or Parc Ferme by the ASBK Technical Officer.

-Additionally, seals may only be removed or broken by an MA-appointed Machine Measurer and/or ASBK Technical Officer/s or if the competitor has sought permission from MA Technical Department or ASBK Chief Technical Officer to remove the seal and received that permission in writing.
+Additionally, seals may only be removed or broken by an MA-appointed Machine Measurer and/or ASBK Technical Officer/s or if the competitor/entrant has sought permission from MA Technical Department or ASBK Chief Technical Officer to remove the seal and received that permission in writing.

-Failure to comply with any part of this ASBK Regulation will result in the matter being referred to ASBK Race Direction for further action and penalties.
+Failure to comply with any part of this ASBK Regulation will result in the matter being referred to ASBK Race Direction for further action.

-After each qualifying session and race at each round, any or all motorcycles used will be impounded at the discretion of the Series Chief Technical Officer for up to 30 minutes.
-Failure to present machines used will result in the matter being referred to the Clerk of Course or ASBK Race Director for further action.
+After each qualifying session and race at each round, any or all motorcycles used will be impounded at the discretion of the Series Chief Technical Officer for 30 minutes.
+Failure to present machines used will result in the matter being referred to ASBK Race Direction for further action.

-2. At ASBK events the Technical Inspection Area including the Parc Ferme is clearly marked and is a restricted access area.
+2. The Technical Inspection Area including the Parc Ferme is clearly marked and is a restricted access area.
 When in use, entry into Parc Ferme is restricted to authorised personnel only.